← Back to Work

 Reflection

-The most useful shift for me on this project was recognising that inconsistency is rarely the root problem — it's a symptom of missing structure, of undocumented decisions, of a system that grew faster than the rules that were supposed to govern it.
+The most useful shift was recognising that inconsistency is rarely the root problem — it's a symptom of missing structure and undocumented decisions.

-Doing this work as a solo designer, without a dedicated systems team, also reinforced something about advocacy: the audit framework wasn't just a research method — it was a communication tool.
+Doing this as a solo designer reinforced something about advocacy: the audit framework wasn't just a research method — it was a communication tool.
 Framing the problem in terms of business alignment and delivery cost made it possible to have a different kind of conversation about the value of the work.

 PROJECT COMPLETE · 2026